-Responding to Building Orders under the Victorian Building Act 1993
+Responding to Building Orders Issued by Building Surveyors Under the Victorian Building Act 1993

 The Victorian Building Act 1993 gives building surveyors the ability to issue building notices and building orders to enforce breaches of the Building Act.

 Council and private building surveyors can issue building notices and building orders.
 Only municipal building surveyors can issue emergency orders.

 Building surveyors are obliged to issue notices and orders when there is an instance of non-compliance with a provision of the Building Act or the Building Regulations.
 Where there exists the risk of imminent prejudice to life and limb and this is brought to the attention of a municipal building surveyor, it would be a dereliction in duty for a council building surveyor to fail to issue an emergency order.

 As property owners own the land or the units, ordinarily the notices and orders would be served upon the registered proprietors of the realty.
 It is then incumbent upon the registered proprietor to comply with the building orders or, in circumstances where it is considered impossible or unreasonable to comply with building orders, the matter can be appealed to the Building Appeals Board.

 Upon receipt of a building notice or building order, regardless of whether one is an owner or building practitioner, it would be remiss of one not to engage a lawyer who is au fait with the Victorian Building Act 1993.
 It is a very serious state of affairs when a building notice or order is issued and great care and technical dexterity is required to ensure that matters are “regularised.”